 These are questions only.
 To view and download complete question paper with solution install myCBSEguide App from google play store or login to our student dashboard.

-Download class 12 Chemistry question paper with solution from best CBSE App the myCBSEguide.
-CBSE class 12 Chemistry question paper 2013 in PDF format with solution will help you to understand the latest question paper pattern and marking scheme of the CBSE board examination.
+Download class 12 Chemistry question paper from best CBSE App the myCBSEguide.
+CBSE class 12 Chemistry question paper 2015 in PDF format with solution will help you to understand the latest question paper pattern and marking scheme of the CBSE board examination.
 You will get to know the difficulty level of the question paper.
-CBSE question papers 2013 for class 12 Chemistry have 30 questions with solution.
+CBSE question papers 2015 for class 12 Chemistry have 26 questions with solution.

 Previous Year Question Paper for class 12 in PDF